viamrobotics/docs/docs/registry/create/_index.md

 <h4>Local module</h4>

-Add a module to your robot as a local module.
+Add a module to your machine as a local module.

 {{% /manualcard %}}
 {{< /cards >}}